idragats/idragats/README.md

 - 📫 How to reach me **dragatsikas.ioannis@gmail.com**

 <h4 align="left">About Me</h4>
 <p>Enthusiastic about, programming and data analysis.
-Interested in studying and developing computational models about computational biophysics, specifically about the human nervous system using Neural Networks.
+Interested in studying and developing computational models related biophysics, electromagnetism, time - series forecasting and environmental physics.
-Also, fascinated by video games development and  computational models of Environmental Physics.</p>
+ Also, I am enthusiastic about the field of web development due to the strong connection between data processing and technical programming skills.</p>

 <hr>